Constance MacKenzie

 Constance MacKenzie (née Standish) is a fictional character in the 1956 novel Peyton Place by Grace Metalious.

-In the subsequent film adaptation, she was played by Lana Turner; in the sequel Return to Peyton Place, by Eleanor Parker; in the primetime television series, by Dorothy Malone (and briefly by Lola Albright); and in the daytime soap opera Return to Peyton Place, by Bettye Ackerman and later by Susan Brown.
+Lana Turner portrayed Constance in the 1957 film adaptation, and Eleanor Parker played the character in the 1961 sequel film, Return to Peyton Place.
+The character was portrayed by Dorothy Malone (and briefly by Lola Albright) in the 1960s TV series, and in the short-lived 1970s daytime soap opera Return to Peyton Place, she was played by Bettye Ackerman and later Susan Brown.

+Character background

 Constance Standish was born and bred in the small New Hampshire community of Peyton Place; living with her widowed mother, Elizabeth Standish.
 Like most people in that community, she was repressed.
 She met, acquired a job with, and eventually fell in love with a man named Allison MacKenzie, who ran an exotic fabric shop in New York City.

 They had an extramarital affair (he was married and had two children and a wife in Scarsdale, New York), and from that affair, her daughter, Allison MacKenzie, his namesake, was born.
 (Allison, according to the book, was a year older than she really was, because Constance and her mother doctored the birth certificate.)
 After the birth of Allison, Mr. MacKenzie died, and left her some money in a discreet bank account.
 With this money and what she had saved while her former lover was alive, she opened a clothing store in her hometown.